gavinleroy/pldi25-artifact/README.md

 ## Supported Claims

 The results in Section 5 for the user study are fully reproducible; the numbers shown in the Julia Notebook should match those in the paper.

 *Note, running the performance analysis for the inertia analysis on your local machine may not produce exact numbers.
 But they should follow a similar trend.*

-# Getting Started
+## Getting Started

 The artifact is packaged as a Docker image, so the only system requirement is Docker.
-First, load the `gavinleroy/pldi25-argus-<ARCH>` image (available on DockerHub[(aarch64)](https://hub.docker.com/repository/docker/gavinleroy/pldi25-argus-aarch64/general)[(amd64)](https://hub.docker.com/repository/docker/gavinleroy/pldi25-argus-amd64/general)).
+First, load the `gavinleroy/pldi25-argus-<ARCH>` image from the Zenodo repository.
 We distribute two images: `aarch64` built for ARM platforms (e.g., an M1 Mac), and `amd64` built for x86 platforms (everything else).
+The images are also available on DockerHub[(aarch64)](https://hub.docker.com/repository/docker/gavinleroy/pldi25-argus-aarch64/general)[(amd64)](https://hub.docker.com/repository/docker/gavinleroy/pldi25-argus-amd64/general).

 Download the image appropriate for your computer, and then run the following, replacing `<ARCH>` with either `aarch64` or `amd64` as appropriate:

 ```bash
 docker load -i gavinleroy/pldi25-argus-<ARCH>.tar.gz